dorjeduck/kamo/README.md

 ## Empowering edges

 The fundamental innovation of KANs lies in their learnable activation functions on edges.
 The paper [KAN: Kolmogorov-Arnold Networks](https://arxiv.org/abs/2404.19756) suggests using a linear combination of B-Splines and the SiLU function.
 Subsequent research also recommends the use of Chebyshev polynomials among others.
-One key feature of these functions is that their derivatives are easy to calculate, which is crucial for gradient descent optimization.
+One key feature of these functions is that their derivatives are well defined and easy to calculate, which is crucial for gradient descent optimization.

 | **Basis Functions** | **Derivatives** |
 |--------------------|----------------|